-Roundworm eggs inhabit our environments, whether we like it or not.
-Cats can easily ingest these eggs, which then hatch into larvae and migrate through their bodies.
+Cats can easily ingest roundworm eggs that are present in the environment, which then hatch into larvae and migrate through their bodies.

-Cats that hunt are particularly susceptible to roundworms, as they can consume infected animals.
-Roundworms are common in wild animals.
-Outdoor cats may have an increased risk of ingesting an infected animal, but that does not mean your indoor cat is entirely safe.
-Kittens can get toxascaris cati from their mothers while nursing, however, this route is uncommon.
+Cats that hunt are particularly susceptible to roundworms, as the parasite is common in wild animals.
+However, while outdoor cats may have an increased risk of ingesting an infected animal, that does not mean your indoor cat is entirely safe.
+Kittens can get toxascaris cati from their mothers while nursing, although this route is uncommon.
 Toxascaris leonina cannot be spread this way.